Top 10 Malaysian Street Food Below $5

-Visitors to Malaysia are in for a real treat when it comes to Malaysian Street Food.
+Visitors to Malaysia are in for a real treat regarding Malaysian Street Food.

-As a Malaysian, I can honestly say that my country has the most variety of food that makes the top lists of outstandingly and incredibly tasty street food that the locals eat every day.
+As a Malaysian, I can honestly say that my country has the most variety of food, which makes it on the top list of outstanding and delicious street food that the locals eat every day.

 Malaysian street food cuisine reflects cooking style, technique, and ingredients that make what’s available both tasty and affordable.